Hermannus Höfte

 Hermannus Höfte (5 August 1884 in Amsterdam – 18 November 1961 in Amsterdam) was a Dutch rower.

-After a four months training period, he competed in the 1908 Summer Olympics in the coxless four event.
-He and the other of the team were a member of “de Amstel” and trained by Ooms.
+After a four month training period, he competed in the 1908 Summer Olympics in the coxless four event.
+He and the other of the team were a member of "de Amstel" and trained by Ooms.
 He was the bowman of the Dutch boat, which won the bronze medal in the coxless fours.